Vice Chair, Department of Public Policy; Associate Professor of Public Policy and Political Science

 Office Location:6341, Public Affairs

-Darin Christensen is an assistant professor of Public Policy.
+Darin Christensen is an Associate Professor of Public Policy and Political Science at the University of California, Los Angeles (UCLA).
 He received his Ph.D. in political science and M.A. in economics from Stanford University.

 Darin studies political economy, focusing on institutions and policies that promote investment and mitigate social conflict in developing countries in sub-Saharan Africa, Southeast Asia, and Latin America.
 He has consulted on projects for The Asia Foundation, USAID, and The World Bank.